 As a young teenager, Nick quickly decided to step up and into the public eye to speak his truth – that he was a nonspeaker, but not a nonthinker.
 That he was capable and competent.

-Nick and his mother, Barbara D’Amora, did the very heavy lifting before the lights came on, before books were written, before the word and the experience of spelling had reached other parents and nonspeakers.
-Much is owed to him because he brought spelling to the lives of many, many nonspeakers.
+Nick did the very heavy lifting before the word and the experience of spelling as communication had reached other parents and nonspeakers.
+He was a powerful and credible advocate in the face of skepticism about communication access for nonspeakers.
+Much is owed to him because he brought spelling to the lives of many, many nonspeakers and practictioners.

-CrimsonRise is co-founded by Spellers and is designed with the creed of the Autism community.
-‘Nothing about us without us’.
-Much is owed to Nick D’Amora, who was the catalyst to so much change that countless people are now benefiting from.
-Nick The Changer.
-We are honored that Nick’s legacy lives on in CrimsonRise.
+CrimsonRise is cofounded by Spellers and is designed with the creed of the Autism Community.
+'Nothing about us without us'.
+Much is owed to Nick D'Amora, who was the catalyst to change that many nonspeakers are now benefiting from.

 Nick’s story has been covered in many news specials and he has received multiple honors.